Von Hippel–Lindau tumor suppressor: Pathology

 The loss of VHL protein activity results in an increased amount of HIF1a, and thus increased levels of angiogenic factors, including VEGF and PDGF.
 In turn, this leads to unregulated blood vessel growth, one of the prerequisites of a tumor.
 Additionally, VHL has been implicated in maintaining the differentiated phenotype in renal cells.
 Furthermore, cell culture experiments with VHL -/- cells have shown that the addition of pVHL can induce a mesenchymal to epithelial transition.
 This evidence suggests that VHL has a central role in maintaining a differentiated phenotype in the cell.

 Additionally, pVHL is important for extracellular matrix formation.
 This protein may also be important in inhibition of matrix metalloproteinases.
 These ideas are extremely important in the metastasis of VHL-deficient cells.
 In classical VHL disease a single wild-type allele in VHL appears to be sufficient to maintain normal cardiopulmonary function.

+Diseases associated with mutation in the VHL gene such as subtype 1, 2A, and 2B has shown an upregulation of HIF.
+Which is some worth expected.
+However, there is normal expression of HIF in subtype 2C VHL disease which has a clinical phenotype as Phaeochromocytoma.

+There are different mutations such as BRAF,TP53, PTEN, RB1, epidermal growth factor receptor (EGFR) and ERBB2 observed in clear-cell renal cell carcinoma (ccRCC).However, more than 97% of those with ccRcc have a VHL mutation.

 Treatment

 Suggested targets for VHL-related cancers include targets of the HIF pathway, such as VEGF.
 Inhibitors of VEGF receptor sorafenib, sunitinib, pazopanib, and recently axitinib have been approved by the FDA.
 The mTOR inhibitor rapamycin analogs everolimus and temsirolimus or VEGF monoclonal antibody bevacizumab may also be an option.

 Since iron, 2-oxoglutarate and oxygen are necessary for the inactivation of HIF, it has been theorized that a lack of these cofactors could reduce the ability of hydroxylases in inactivating HIF.
 A recent study has shown that in cells with a high activation of HIF even in oxygenated environments was reversed by supplying the cells with ascorbate.
 Thus, Vitamin C may be a potential treatment for HIF induced tumors.